mlubin/PajaritoSupplement/awsscripts/README.md

 Clone or download the PajaritoSupplement repository.

 Go to the [MOSEK academic license page](https://www.mosek.com/resources/academic-license) to request a license if you don't already have one.
-Place the license file `mosek.lic` into the folder `ec2_scripts`.
+Place the license file `mosek.lic` into the folder `awsscripts`.

 To run a set of tests from your unix command line:
 ```
-cd PajaritoSupplement/ec2_scripts
+cd PajaritoSupplement/awsscripts
-python dispatcher.py nnnnxxxx jobinfo/xxxx.csv --create --dispatch
+python dispatcher.py nnnnxxxx jobinfo/xxxx.csv -c -d
 ```
 When all jobs have completed:
 ```